corkami/collisions/README.md

     % cool alignment padding
     /MD5_is /REALLY_dead_now__

-    % the first reference number should be on offset 0x49, so 2 will be changed to 3 by UniColl /Pages 2 0 R
+    % the first reference number should be on offset 0x49,
+    % so the '2' object number will be changed to '3' by UniColl /Pages 2 0 R

     % now padding so that the collision blocks (ends at 0xC0) are covered